arainho/apisec-toolbox/README.md

 **WARNING: This is a development repository, use it at your own risk !!!**

+API Security Toolbox is a Swiss knife for API security testing including a docker image, some labs and resources.
 This repository is dedicated to experimenting around automatic and manual flows related to security testing for APIs.

 ## 1 - workdlists bundle